niilante/FFCK/docs/Workarounds/Workarounds.md

 }
 ```

-## Workaround for Autofill to avoid "From this website"
+## Avoid "From this website" for login fields

 Both flags need to set to `false` to avoid seend additional login information e.g. on Google Login ["From this website"](https://s19.directupload.net/images/191217/ph3zwi6x.jpg).